OEM 13c BI (Business Intelligence) Reporting

 Copy the created pivot tables and copy them to the next row.
-One table we use to give data information.
-Another one we can convert to chat.
+One table we use to give data information and another one we can convert to chat.

-Pivot tab there is an option to the covert table to graph, This figure shows converting a table to the graph.
+Pivot tab there is an option to the covert table to graph.
+This figure shows converting a table to a graph.

-Save the report and go back up to main windows and view the report
+Save the report and go back up to the main windows and view the report.

-The next step is to schedule a report, to schedule a report click the more icons on the created report.
-This will open another window feed information such as email address and mail subject etc…
+To schedule a report, click the more icon on the created report.
+This will open another window feed information such as email address, mail subject, etc.

 This figure illustrates the scheduling report using an email address.

 Schedule the frequency of the report generation as per your requirement.
 This can be once a month, weekly, or daily.